Myths About HIV

 The Reality: Age does not protect you from becoming infected with HIV.
-In fact, people over 50 years old are getting HIV at an increasing rate and are estimated to represent half of all people living with HIV in the US in 2015.
+In fact, people over 50 years old are getting HIV at an increasing rate.
+UNAIDS estimates that 4.2 million adults ages 50 and over are living with HIV worldwide.
 Unfortunately, older adults are frequently ignored in discussions about HIV prevention and care and so are not aware that they are at risk.
-For more information, see The Well Project's article, Older Women: At Risk for HIV.
+For more information, see our fact sheet on Older Women: At Risk for HIV.

 The Myth: "If I am using birth control, I cannot get HIV."